Posted on May 21, 2012

 Click here to see current summaries of all fifty states’ laws in this area.

-Laws requiring the reporting of lost or stolen guns deter gun trafficking (the diversion of firearms from the legal to illegal market) by providing to law enforcement indicators of trafficking and straw purchasing.1 When a gun is found at a crime scene and traced by law enforcement back to the original purchaser, that gun owner may falsely claim that the gun was lost or stolen to hide their involvement in trafficking or straw purchasing.
-Reporting laws put law enforcement on notice of such suspicious patterns of behavior by persons who repeatedly fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene.
-In addition, reporting laws put law enforcement on notice of persons who repeatedly report their guns lost or stolen, another indicator that the person may be trafficking firearms or engaging in straw purchasing.
+Laws requiring the reporting of lost or stolen guns deter gun trafficking (the diversion of firearms from the legal to illegal market) by providing law enforcement with indicators of trafficking and straw purchasing.1 When a gun is found at a crime scene and traced by law enforcement back to the original purchaser, that gun owner may falsely claim that the gun was lost or stolen to hide his or her involvement in trafficking or straw purchasing.
+Reporting laws put law enforcement on notice of individuals who repeatedly: (1) fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene; or (2) report their guns lost or stolen, indicating that the person may be trafficking firearms or engaging in straw purchasing.

-Reporting laws make gun owners more accountable for their weapons, and protect gun owners by preventing unwarranted criminal accusations against owners who suffer thefts or losses.
-The requirement also protects law-abiding gun owners by making it easier for law enforcement to locate a lost or stolen firearm and return it to its owner.
-Timely reporting of gun thefts or losses enables police to trace guns more effectively, and makes the successful prosecution of users of stolen guns more likely.
+Reporting laws also make gun owners more accountable for their weapons and make it easier for law enforcement to locate a lost or stolen firearm and return it to its owner.
+Timely reporting of gun thefts or losses also enables police to trace guns more effectively, and makes the successful prosecution of users of stolen guns more likely.

 Many stolen guns are used to commit other crimes.
-A U.S. Department of the Treasury study revealed that nearly a quarter of ATF gun trafficking investigations involved stolen firearms and were associated with over 11,000 trafficked firearms – including 10% percent of the investigations which involved guns stolen from residences.7 A 1997 U.S. Department of Justice survey found that 8.4% of state prison inmates who used or possessed a firearm during the offense for which they were incarcerated obtained the gun from the illegal market.8
+A U.S. Department of the Treasury study revealed that nearly a quarter of ATF gun trafficking investigations involved stolen firearms and were associated with over 11,000 trafficked firearms – including 10% percent of the investigations which involved guns stolen from residences.4

 Summary of Federal Law